Edouard99/MixedRealityPuzzleGame/README.md

     :white_check_mark: GazeInput <br>
     </details>
 - - - -
-In our case we used Azure to load the puzzle file grid (that was stored on an azure container) feel free to load the file directly from the device by modifying the code.
+In our case, we used Azure to load the puzzle file grid (that was stored on an azure container) feel free to load the file directly from the device by modifying the code.
 If you want to use this solution, you will need to configure Azure :

 6. Create/Sign in with an azure account.